bbcawodu/nav-online-backend/documentation/backend_server_api_documentation/presence_health/HTTP_server_API/browsing_session_data_HTTP_REST_endpoint_README.md

             - passing "all" as the value will return all consumer_browsing_intent_snapshot rows.

     - "Secondary" parameters - Any number of these parameters can be added to a request query string.
         - "min_keyword_clicks" corresponds to the minimum value for the 'keyword'_clicks column of the presence_browsing_session_data table where 'keyword' is the corresponding intent keyword.
             - Must be an integer.
         - "min_'keyword'_hover_time" corresponds to the minimum value for the 'keyword'_hover_time column of the presence_browsing_session_data table where 'keyword' is the corresponding intent keyword.
             - Must be a float.
         - "min_date" - Minimum date for the date_created column of the presence_browsing_session_data table
             - Must be given in "YYYY-MM-DD" format
         - "max_date" - Maximum date for the date_created column of the presence_browsing_session_data table
             - Must be given in "YYYY-MM-DD" format
+        - "has_conversation_workflow_snapshot" corresponds to whether a row in the presence_browsing_session_data table has a relation to any rows of the conversation_workflow_snapshot table.
+            - must be of type boolean (true or false)

 - The response body will be JSON formatted text with the following format:
     ```